-If the former, it will be in the same proportion of expected Survival Credit for all.
-If the latter, profits/losses will lead to the same percentage increase/reduction in unit balance applying to all members.
-A variety of other ways of determining the distribution of the mortality credits have been suggested in the academic literature.
+If the latter, profits/losses will lead to the same percentage increase/reduction in unit balance applying to all annuitants, and thus to the same change in payment rates - if annuity factors remain unchanged.

+A variety of other ways of determining the distribution of the survival credits have been suggested in the academic literature.
 Some of these are listed in Appendix 3.

-Ignoring expenses, the method of distribution of mortality surpluses and shortfalls is "fair" for each person if the amount they expect to lose on death = the amount they expect to gain on survival.
+Ignoring expenses, the method of distribution of mortality surpluses and shortfalls is actuarially "fair" for each person if the probability weighted amount they expect to lose on death is equal to the amount they expect to gain on survival.
+This is likely to mean that the expected mortality rates used for the annuity factors will be best estimates.
+If mortality rates are improving, this may mean there is a need for a different mortality table each year.